tweag/nickel/doc/manual/typing.md

   ```

 - **Dictionary**: `{_: T}`.
 A record whose field
-  names are statically unknown but are all of type `T`.
-Typically used to model
+  names are statically unknown but are all of the type `T`.
+Typically used to
-  dictionaries.
+  model dictionaries.

   Example: